mbfoss/gittools.nvim/README.md

   returns the window to your file.

-The annotations are a snapshot: the sidebar closes as soon as they could go stale — either window closing, or the file being edited, reloaded, replaced or deleted.
+The annotations are a snapshot: the sidebar closes as soon as they could go
+stale: either window closing, or the file being edited, reloaded, replaced or deleted.

 ## `GitTool diffpaths` <!-- tag: diffpaths -->